 The '-prelude' option adds the specified expressions to the top of the source code being compiled.
+It can appear multiple times.
 The main use of this option is to supply declarations on the command line.
 For example the following invocation of the compiler will compile the file 'bench.scm' in unsafe mode: